oskar2517/numitron-clock/README.md

 The BOM (Bill of Materials) file lists all the components needed to assemble this clock.
 Additionally, you will need four 9-pin Noval sockets for PCB mounting, which are inexpensive and readily available on platforms like AliExpress.
 I recommend choosing the plastic versions over ceramic ones, as the ceramic sockets tend to be a very tight fit and could risk damaging the tube's seals.

+`BOM_LCSC.xls` additionally includes links to the exact components I used.

 ## Configuring the Software

 Currently, the clock's software is still fairly limited, and all configuration options have to be set at compile time.